Verifying Device Drivers with Pancake: Introduction

 Our evaluation in \autoref{s:perf} shows that the verified \name driver performs very close to the C version.

-We discuss in \autoref{s:discuss} the \emph{trusted computing base} (TCB) and threats to the validity of \name's automated deductive verification story and end-to-end semantic preservation guarantees, as well as how we plan to address them with future plans for verification.
+In \autoref{s:discuss} we discuss the \emph{trusted computing base} (TCB) and threats to the validity of \name's automated deductive verification story and end-to-end semantic preservation, and our plan to address them with further verification.